-Specialized imaging techniques may include magnetic resonance imaging (MRI) and computed tomography (CT) scanning, and positron emission tomography (PET scan) may aid in the diagnosis of AITL.
+Specialized imaging techniques may include magnetic resonance imaging (MRI), computed tomography (CT) scanning, and positron emission tomography (PET scan) may aid in the diagnosis of AITL.
 During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of internal structures.
 MRI uses a magnetic field and radio waves to create detailed cross-sectional images of certain organs and tissues.
 CT scanning and MRIs may be used to help detect enlargement of certain lymph nodes or the spread of malignancy to certain organs.
 During a PET scan, three-dimensional images are produced to evaluate how healthy and functional certain tissues and organs are.
 This exam involves the use of a radioactive drug called a tracer.
 This drug is inhaled, injected or swallowed by an individual, and will accumulate in areas where there is excess areas of chemical activity, which is an indication of disease.
 These areas will show up on the PET scan as brighter than the surrounding areas.

 A procedure known as a bone marrow biopsy may also be recommended to help determine whether the malignancy involves the bone marrow.
 During this procedure, a sample of bone marrow is obtained, usually from the hipbone (iliac crest).
 Skin and tissue over the bone is first numbed with local anesthetic, and a needle is inserted into the bone through which a bone marrow sample is withdrawn.
 The sample is then examined under a microscope by a pathologist.
 Because a bone marrow biopsy may be painful, a mild, calming (sedative) medication may be offered before the procedure is conducted.

-When an individual is diagnosed with a non-Hodgkin lymphoma (NHL) such as AITL, assessment is also required to determine the extent or "stage" of the disease.
-As is the case with NHL grading, staging is important to help characterize the potential disease course and determine appropriate treatment approaches.
-A variety of diagnostic tests may be used in staging NHL (e.g., blood tests, CT scanning, bone marrow biopsy).
-In addition, in some cases, additional biopsies may be obtained to assist in lymphoma staging.
+When an individual is diagnosed with a non-Hodgkin lymphoma (NHL) such as AITL, assessment is also required to determine the extent or “stage” of the disease.
+Staging is important to help characterize the potential disease course and determine appropriate treatment approaches.
+A variety of diagnostic tests may be used in staging NHL (e.g., blood tests, CT scanning, bone marrow biopsy, PET scan).
+In addition, in some people, additional biopsies may be obtained to assist in lymphoma staging.

 The specific stage of NHL may be based upon the number of lymph node regions involved; whether such lymph nodes are located above, below, or on both sides of the diaphragm*; and/or whether the malignancy has infiltrated other lymphatic tissues, such as the spleen or bone marrow, or spread to involve other organs outside the lymphatic system, such as the liver. (*The diaphragm is the dome-shaped muscle that separates the chest from the abdomen and plays an essential role in breathing.)